karl-koschutnig/psychopy_unix_installer/README.md

 - **openSUSE:** 15
 - **Manjaro:** 25

+### macOS
+The installer also supports macOS with the following versions:
+- **macOS:** 11 (Big Sur) and later

+#### macOS Prerequisites
+- **Homebrew:** Must be installed.
+If not already installed, visit [brew.sh](https://brew.sh)
+- **curl:** Usually pre-installed on macOS.
+If not, install with: `brew install curl`

-While these distributions are tested, the script is designed to be compatible with other Linux distributions as well.
+While the distributions listed above are tested, the script is designed to be compatible with other Linux distributions and recent macOS versions as well.

 ## Usage